sproof/docs/README.rst

-Template
+js-sproof-client
 ========

-$project will solve your problem of where to start with documentation, by providing a basic explanation of how to do it easily.

-Look how easy it is to use:

-    import project
-    # Get your stuff done
-    project.do_stuff()
+The js-sproof-client is written in node.
+The sproof-client supports the integration of the sproof protocol in your project.

 Features
 --------

+- Create profiles
-- Be awesome
+- Register documents
-- Make things faster
+- Issue documents to receivers
+- Verify receivers, issuers, and documents

 Installation
 ------------

-Install $project by running:
+Install js-sproof-client by running:

-    install project
+    npm install js-sproof-client

 Contribute
 ----------

-- Issue Tracker: github.com/$project/$project/issues
+- Issue Tracker: github.com/sproof/js-sproof-client/issues
-- Source Code: github.com/$project/$project
+- Source Code: github.com/sproof/js-sproof-client

 Support
 -------

 If you are having issues, please let us know.
-We have a mailing list located at: project@google-groups.com
+We have a mailing list located at: team@sproof.it

 License
 -------